landoskape/dominoes/docs/gameplay.md

      simulate the next game state for each possible move.
 Basic agents ignore the gameEngine input.
    - Updates the game state based on what the agent's next play was.
-   - Docuemnts the gameplay so the user can assess what happened after the hand is completed (these variables are reset whenever a new hand starts).
+   - Documents the gameplay so the user can assess what happened after the hand is completed (these variables are reset whenever a new hand starts).
    - Inform agents if their hand was played on (important for agents that process line sequences because it tells them they need to update their